prahaladbelavadi/codahale.com/_posts/2010-10-07-you-cant-sacrifice-partition-tolerance.md

 of data whose "master" node is inside the partition component (like Membase).

-*This is perfectly reasonable.* There are plenty of things (atomic counters, for one) which are made much easier by strongly consistent systems.
+*This is perfectly reasonable.* There are plenty of things (atomic counters, for one) which are made much easier (or even possible) by strongly consistent systems.
 They are a perfectly valid type of tool for satisfying a particular set of business requirements.

 Choosing Availability Over Consistency
 --------------------------------------

-If the system chooses to provide Availability over Consistency in the presence of partitions (all together now: failures), it will respond to all requests, potentially returning stale data on reads and potentially accepting conflicting writes.
-These inconsistencies are often resolved via causal ordering mechanisms like vector clocks and by application-specific conflict resolution procedures.
-(Dynamo systems usually offer both of these; Cassandra's timestamped Last-Writer-Wins conflict resolution being the main exception.)
+If a system chooses to provide Availability over Consistency in the presence of partitions (all together now: failures), it will respond to all requests, potentially returning stale reads and accepting conflicting writes.
+These inconsistencies are often resolved via causal ordering mechanisms like vector clocks and application-specific conflict resolution procedures.
+(Dynamo systems usually offer both of these; Cassandra's hard-coded Last-Writer-Wins conflict resolution being the main exception.)

 Again, *this is perfectly reasonable.* There are plenty of data models which are amenable to conflict resolution and for which stale reads are acceptable (ironically, many of these data models are in the financial industry) and for which unavailability results in massive bottom-line losses.
-(Amazon's shopping cart system is the canonical example of a Dynamo model[<sup>4</sup>](#ft4)).
+(Amazon's shopping cart system is the canonical example of a Dynamo model[<sup>3</sup>](#ft3)).

 But Never Both